matteocorti/check_ssl_cert/README.md

 Once the host name cache (```${HOME}/.check_ssl_cert-cache```) is initialized (with the ```--init-host-cache``` option), every specified host is cached.

+The host name cache is a plain text file which contains an host name per line.
+Each time a new host is specified, it is automatically added to the cache.
+The file can be edited with a text editor (to delete or edit entries).

 When using bash completion with the ```--host``` command line option the cache is then read and used as a suggestion.

 ## Development